-The next pick on our list are these sports goggles from Ponosoon Sports.
+The next pick on our list is these sports goggles from Ponosoon Sports.
 These are more complete safety protection goggles.
 They have a larger profile and heavier duty full frame give them a more robust look and feel compared to the light and small profile eyewear by Gearbox but they do deliver more all-around protection.

 These are NOT designed to be worn over prescription glasses but the lenses (width 53.5mm the hight 41mm) could be replaced by a prescription lens (you’d need to take them to a local optical shop to get them fitted with your prescription).

 - Comfortable nose pad

 - Comes with free pouch and cleaning cloth (at the time of writing)

 - Peripheral vision limited due to thicker frames